-A provincial fund of at least $40 million/year is needed to protect BC’s most endangered ecosystems on private lands to sustain wildlife, clean water, recreation and tourism.
+A BC Natural Lands Acquisition Fund would allow for the purchase and protection of BC’s most endangered ecosystems on private lands to sustain wildlife, clean water, recreation and tourism.

 British Columbia’s most endangered ecosystems are often found on privately-owned lands.
 These endangered ecosystems include Coastal Douglas Fir and Dry Maritime forests on BC’s southern coast; Ponderosa Pine forests, grasslands, and “pocket desert” in BC’s Interior; wetlands and deciduous forests along many of BC’s largest river valleys; and many other important habitats.
-Some of the private lands the AFA is working specifically to protect include McLaughlin Ridge, the Cameron Valley Firebreak, Mt Horne and Katlum Creek.
+Some of the private lands the AFA is working to protect include McLaughlin Ridge, Cameron Valley Firebreak, Mt Horne, and Katlum Creek on Vancouver Island.

-Endangered private lands are usually located near BC’s main population centers, thus making them prime locations for environmental education and nature tourism.
-As such they are potentially the highest-value additions to BC’s world class parks and protected areas system.
+Endangered private lands are usually located near BC’s main population centres, making them prime locations for environmental education and nature tourism.
+They are potentially the highest-value additions to BC’s world class parks and protected areas system.

-A $40 million per year BC Park Acquisition Fund would amount to only 1/1000th or 0.1% of BC’s $40 billion per year provincial budget.
+A $40 million-a-year Natural Lands Acquisition Fund would amount to only 1/1000th or 0.1% of BC’s $40 billion per year provincial budget.

 Studies show that for every $1 invested by the BC government in our parks system, another $9 is generated in the provincial economy through tourism revenues.

-Therefore, the AFA is calling on the BC government to establish a dedicated $40 million per year BC Park Acquisition Fund, raising $400 million over 10 years, to systematically purchase private lands of high conservation, scenic, cultural, and recreational value from willing sellers to add to BC’s parks and protected areas system.
+The AFA is therefore calling on the BC government to establish a dedicated $40 million per year BC Natural Lands Acquisition Fund, raising $400 million over 10 years, to systematically purchase private lands of high conservation, scenic, cultural, and recreational value from willing sellers to add to BC’s parks and protected areas system.